awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-analysis.md

 # AWS::QuickSight::Analysis<a name="aws-resource-quicksight-analysis"></a>

 Creates an analysis in Amazon QuickSight\.
-Analyses can be created either from a template or from an `AnalysisDefinition`\.

 ## Syntax<a name="aws-resource-quicksight-analysis-syntax"></a>